antarktikali/f90x-serial-documentation/f90x-serial-documentation.md

 camera to conserve battery power.
 That might mean that it is using the pin #2 to power itself up.

-The unknown pins are most likely related to signalling when connecting multiple cameras together.
+The unknown pins are most likely related to signaling when connecting multiple cameras together.

 ## Building a cable